FREE SPEECH HISTORY TIMELINE

 The Romans swear an oath never to be governed by a king again, and Lucretia’s husband, Lucius Tarquinius Collatinus, becomes one of Rome’s first two consuls.

-In the mid fifth century BC, the Romans write down their first written legislation on twelve bronze tables.
-The tables also contain paragraphs on the limits of free speech.
+In the mid fifth century BC, the Romans write down their first legislation on twelve bronze tables.
+The tables include a paragraphs on the limits of free speech.
 According to the eighth table:

-“If any person has sung or composed against another person a SONG (carmen) such as was causing slander or insult…. he shall be clubbed to death.”
+“If any person has sung or composed against another person a song such as was causing slander or insult…. he shall be clubbed to death.”

 264-146 BC: The Punic Wars